Code2Life/spring-boot-dynamic-config/README.md

 ## Implementation

-1. Bean 'DynamicConfigPropertiesWatcher' will be initialized if 'spring.config.location' is specified
+1. Bean 'DynamicConfigPropertiesWatcher' will be initialized if 'spring.config.location/import' is specified
 2. Bean 'DynamicConfigBeanPostProcessor' will be initialized if 'DynamicConfigPropertiesWatcher' exists
 3. DynamicConfigBeanPostProcessor collects beans' metadata after initializing
 4. DynamicConfigPropertiesWatcher watches configuration directory, then replace PropertySource in Environment on changes